mli/deepnumpy-doc/guide/crash-course/1-ndarray.md

-# Step 1: Manipulate data with NumPy on MXNet
+# Step 1: Manipulate data with NP on MXNet
 :label:`crash_course_ndarray`

 This getting started exercise introduces the `np` package, which is the primary tool for storing and